 People expect door-to-door mobility, combining different modes of transport, irrespectively if they travel short, medium or long-distance.
 Technology is set to support these new mobility patterns.
-In WP1 the project will analyse how best existing networks can be exploited, and what additional network elements are needed for having a positive impact on capacity of the overall system.
+The project will analyse how best existing networks can be exploited, and what additional network elements are needed for having a positive impact on capacity of the overall system.
 The project will help the partners to develop stations further into effective and attractive intermodal hubs accessible for all.
 It will support the development of stations and their environment as a driver support its partners with targeted and effective interventions.

 This area focuses on small-scale flexible demand-responsive transport services for rural and peripheral areas and smart and integrated ticketing solutions.
-These strategies will be tested in both pilot areas allowing a consistent data-generation for their validation on the field.
-WP2 focuses on small-scale flexible demand-responsive transport services for rural and peripheral areas and smart and integrated ticketing solutions.
-These strategies will be tested in both pilot areas allowing a consistent data-generation for their validation on the field.
-Pilots results ill be capitalised to contribute to the EU road map in the field of ITS, smart mobility and the digital economy.
+These strategies will be tested in pilot areas allowing a consistent data-generation for their validation on the field.
+Pilots results will be capitalised to contribute to the EU road map in the field of ITS, smart mobility and the digital economy.

 The project will analyse, test, apply and evaluate innovative cross-sector cooperation, financing, marketing and smart governance approaches at regional and cross-border level.
 Stakeholders responsible for commissioning and organising regional passenger transport will be deeply involved.
 The project will enhance the cooperation and integration of existing policy, legal and institutional networks as well as support cross-border cooperative marketing structures.
 New mobility related cooperation patterns and operational marketing synergies will arise.